 Last year Children's gazette published by Miami Children's Hospital wrote that "the incidence of kidney stones in children has been increasing steadily in America over the last decade".
 The reason is tied to excess salt contained in many foods that children love such as French fries, cheeseburgers and potato chips.
 In addition, parents may not be aware that many convenient foods such as lunch meats, packaged meals, canned soups and sports drinks contain high levels of hidden salts.

 We suggest eating natural, fresh foods.
 Please avoid any food substitutes.
 Some salt substitutes may not include sodium chloride but may still include other kinds of sodium-based compounds.
 Please remember salt is salt regardless of where it comes from!
 Use basic spices instead.

 Do you have questions or comments?

-If you have any questions or comments in regards to low sodium diet, please post them at our low sodium fan page.
+If you have any questions or comments on low sodium diet, please post them at our Facebook page.

 - "How to follow a low sodium diet" published by Heart Failure Society of America

 - The Role of Sodium in Hypertension is more Complex Than Simply Elevating Arterial Pressure.
 The research article can be found on Medscape

 - VEDA publication S-17: Dietary Considerations with Endolymphatic Hydrops, Meniere's disease, and Vestibular Migraine